 Modern Slavery Statement

-This statement applies to all companies within and associated to the Biconic Group (referred to in this statement as ‘The Group’: Compu b Limited, NuConnect Limited, Jukugear and Blink 24) and sets out the Group’s actions to understand all potential slavery risks related to its businesses and to put in place steps that are aimed at ensuring that there is no modern slavery or human trafficking in its own businesses and its supply chains.
-The information included in the statement refers to the financial year 2018.
+This statement applies to The B.ICONIC Group and all of its subsidiary companies (referred to in this statement as ‘The Group’ and all subsidiaries of B.ICONIC Limited (as per Appendix 1) and sets out the Group’s actions to understand all potential slavery risks related to its businesses and to put in place steps that are aimed at ensuring that there is no modern slavery or human trafficking in its own businesses and its supply chains.
+The information included in the statement refers to the financial year 2018/2019.

 B) ORGANISATIONAL STRUCTURE